 Since all goods are composed of chemical compounds(aka ingredients), therefore the ingredients we use determine the fate of our economy and ecosystem.
 It is vital to understand the ingredients and their associated health risks to the consumers and to the environment as well as all living things therein.

-The sole purpose of 1Source is to empower consumers to obtain goods by understanding the very nature of the product ingredients and avoid unwanted health risks.
+The sole purpose of 1Source is to empower consumers to obtain goods by understanding the very nature of the product ingredients and avoiding unwanted health risks.

-We are a data analytical social enterprise that strives for a healthier and more sustainable world by promoting conscience business practices.
+We are a holistic wellness platform that strives for a healthier and more sustainable world by promoting conscience business practices.

 Striving for a Healthier and a More Sustainable World.